reactgraphqlacademy/rest-to-graphql-workshop/README.md

 - `yarn install` or `npm install`
 - `yarn start` or `npm start`

+### Tasks

 - [ ] 1.
 Create a Character type in your schema.
 Here is the [documentation of the character endpont](https://rickandmortyapi.com/documentation/#character-schema).

 - [ ] 2.
 Create an Episode type in your schema.
 Here is the [documentation of the episode endpont](https://rickandmortyapi.com/documentation/#episode-schema).

 - [ ] 3.
 Create a relationship between Episode type in your schema.
-Here is the [documentation of the episode endpont](https://rickandmortyapi.com/documentation/#episode-schema).
+Please have a look at the [documentation of the episode endpont](https://rickandmortyapi.com/documentation/#episode-schema) to see how to get the episodes of a given character (heads up! we are calling the field in Characters `episodes` but the REST API is calling it `episode`).
 Hints

   - You need to add a Character type in the resolvers object and an episodes field to it.
-Similar to the Author type and books field in the example [https://www.apollographql.com/docs/apollo-server/essentials/data#resolver-map](map) the episodes
+Similar to the Author type and books field in the [documentation](https://www.apollographql.com/docs/apollo-server/essentials/data#resolver-map)
   - You can filter the episodes in our case using the `mapEpisodeUrlToEpisode` defined at the bottom of this file `src/index.js` of this project.

 - [ ] 4.
 Replace the mock data using https://rickandmortyapi.com/documentation/#rest.